What is Cushing’s disease in dogs?

 If the condition is caused by a pituitary gland tumour, treatment typically involves medication, which your dog will need to take for the rest of their life.

 In Cushing’s resulting from a tumour on the adrenal gland, a scan may be necessary to determine if the tumour is benign or malignant.
-Medication can also be given to treat this form of the disease, or surgery to remove the tumour may be possible if it hasn’t spread and your dog is healthy enough.
+Medication may also be given to treat this form of the disease, or surgery to remove the tumour may be possible if it hasn’t spread and your dog is healthy enough.
 Unfortunately, in some cases treatment may not be possible if the tumour has spread.

 If your dog has developed Cushing’s disease as a result of taking steroids treatment typically involves gradually reducing the steroids.